dapphub/dapple/rewrite/docs/modules.md

 ---
 Deploy sequence language

-dapple-env
+workspace
 ---
-Code for dealing with dapple workspace and config
+Code for dealing with dapple workspace and config.
+All interactions with filesystem should be contained to this module.